-All matriculated students, including doctoral students, must pay the current campus fee of 293.80 euros* per semester.
+All matriculated students must pay the current campus fee of 293.80 euros* per semester.
 Part-time students in the Executive MPA pay 100 euros as they are not eligible for a public transport ticket.
 PhD students pay a reduced campus fee of 278.80 euros.

 The campus fee includes:

-- A service fee of 100 euros.
+- A service fee of 100 euros (PhD students: 85 euros).
 The fee includes access to all services provided by the ‘Berliner Studentenwerk’ (student cafeterias, university sports, Berlin student counselling), as well as additional on-campus services (psychological support for Hertie students, provision of student business cards at the start of the programme, printer credit).

-- The cost for the Berlin public transport ticket of currently 193.80 euros (spring semester 2017).
+- The cost for the Berlin public transport ticket of currently 193.80 euros.
 The price for the ticket will slightly increase in future semesters.

 - Leave of absence: After their first year of study, students can interrupt the MPP or MIA programme for up to one year if the study goals are not put at risk.
 They need to issue a leave of absence request to the Examination Committee.
 A one-off administrative fee of 300 euros is charged is charged to cover the additional costs caused by the leave of absence.